Open Wide (film)

 Open Wide is a 2024 documentary film directed and produced by Sara Goldblatt.
 The film follows John Mew's fringe theories suddenly find an enthusiastic audience online as his son takes up his war against orthodontics.

-The film was released to Netflix on January 23, 2024.
+The film was available online at Netflix on January 23, 2024.

 Synopsis

 John Mew’s fringe theories suddenly find an enthusiastic audience online as his son takes up his war against orthodontics.
 The gripping story of a father & son’s fight to redefine smiles and restore beauty in the modern world.